✔ A solar panel's power output is measured in kilowatts (kW)

 21 sq. metres

 28 sq. metres

 Top tip: to work out how big your solar panel system needs to be, take a look at your latest energy bill.
 This will show you how much electricity you have used in kWh in the last month (or however often you're billed).

 Typically, a 3kW or 4kW solar panel system will produce enough energy for a family-sized home of 3 to 5 people, while a 1kW or 2kW solar panel system will be about the right size for a couple or single occupant.

-To give you an idea of just how much electricity solar panels can generate, we’ve put together the table below.
-This gives you an example of how many hours you can use a selection of household appliances for, based on how much electricity different sized solar panel systems normally produce in a year.
+To give you an idea of just how much electricity solar panels can generate, the table below shows how many hours you can use a selection of household appliances for, based on how much electricity different sized solar panel systems normally produce in a year.